Chapter 7. Building certified container images

-- The project name is not visible outside the system.
+- Project name is not visible outside the system.

-Select the Product, Product Version, and Release Category based on your product or plugin, and its version.
+Select the Product, Product Version and Release Category based on your product/plugin and its version.

-- Create the product and its version prior to creating projects.
+- Product and its version should be created prior to creating projects.

 - Set the label release category to Tech Preview.
-Generally Available is not an option until you have completed API testing with Red Hat Certification.
-Refer to the plugin certification requirements when you have certified your container image.
+Generally Available is not an option until you have completed API testing using Red Hat Certification.
+Refer to the plugin certification requirements once you have certified your container image

-- Select the Red Hat Product and Red Hat Product Version based on the base image that you want to modify with your partner plugin.
-For this release, select Red Hat OpenStack Platform and 16.2.
+- Select the Red Hat Product and Red Hat Product Version based on the base image you are modifying with your partner plugin.
+For this release, please select Red Hat OpenStack Platform and 16.0.